BMW Z4 years to avoid — most common problems

 When left untethered, this issue can spiral out of control and cause life-threatening accidents.
 It is best to avoid the model altogether to be safe.

-Here are the best BMW Z4 years you should consider when purchasing.
+What are the best BMW Z4 years to buy?

 Is the BMW Z4 worth buying?